martynakiljan/currency-wallet-redux-/README.md

 <h3>How to open a file? :eyes: </h3>

 * On the right side you will find the "clone or download" button - click it.
-* An item should appear with the "Download ZIP" option - click again.
+* An item should appear with the "Download ZIP" option - click again.)
 * Now you just need to unpack the downloaded file and open it in your favorite editor.
-* and then "go live" is enough
+* you must enter the appropriate folder (command "cd" + file name)
+* you must to install all packages via *npm install*
+* then you can start *npm start*

 ----